 Mansio Lissae, later renamed Bona Mansio (Lat.
 Good Station) is one of the few archaeologically identified Roman road stations on the route of Via Diagonalis.
 The initial name of the site derives from the nearby Thracian settlement of Lissa.
 Mansio Lissae was a fortified structure, one of many, intended to safeguard the main road.
 It is situated in the Thracian Valley, between the Roman cities of Serdica (modern Sofia) and Philippopolis (modern Plovdiv).
 The station is in the form of an irregular tetragon, surrounded by thick walls with corner towers.
 The ruins of the fortification are still visible high above ground.
 During the Ottoman period it was reused and renamed “Assar”- which in Turkish means “Fortress”.

 Although no modern construction threatens the Roman cultural legacy, the site is considered endangered.
 Since Roman archaeological valuables attract the interest of many people, during the last decades the site has turned into a training range for treasure hunters.
 The hazard of further destruction, as well as scientific interest in the site, have set this project into motion.
-With the first in 2016 archaeological campaign BHF aimed also to draw the attention of the local community and the interest of the surrounding municipalities to put this endangered site on their priority list for protection of cultural heritage.
-Until the current moment BHF is still the only sponsor of the excavations and the entire income from the field school participation fees for the 2017 season will be spent on financing the archaeological campaign!
+With the first archaeological campaign in 2016, BHF aimed also to draw the attention of the local community and the interest of the surrounding municipalities to put this endangered site on their priority list for protection of cultural heritage.
+Currently BHF is still the only sponsor of the excavations and the entire income from the field school participation fees for the 2017 season will be spent on financing the archaeological campaign!

 The practical goal of the Balkan Heritage Field School excavations in 2017 is to continue uncovering the fortification wall and to create a long-term strategy for the preservation of the architectural elements of the settlement.
 The scientific aspect of the project aims to gather information about the character and the chronological development of the site and thus to contribute to the study of the Roman road system in Thrace.
 In accordance to these objectives the starting campaign of the project is set with the following tasks: